Mugen-Houyou/faas-web-ui-1/README.md

 # FaaS Web UI

-This project provides a small interface for running code through an external Function‑as‑a‑Service (FaaS) execution API.
+This project provides a small interface for running code through a simple `/execute` API.

-- Execute Python, C, C++, and Java code
+- Execute Python, C, and C++ code
-- Communicates with the API's `POST /execute` endpoint
+- Unsupported languages return **501 Not Implemented**
-- Optional FastAPI proxy in `backend`
+- The backend compiles the source and then runs the result locally
 - Static frontend located in the `frontend` directory

 ## Requirements